 Myth 1: Water-resistant sunscreen won't come off

 “It's important to remember that water-resistant sunscreen is tested in a lab, not in real-world conditions,” says Heather Walker, chair of the Skin Cancer Committee at Cancer Council Australia.

-“The product may say that it's 4 hours water-resistant, but you should reapply it every 2 hours as you're running around, swimming, sweating and towel drying.”
+“The product may say that it's four hours water-resistant, but you should reapply it every two hours as you're running around, swimming, sweating and towel drying.”

 Myth 2: A small amount of sunscreen provides protection

-“Studies show that 85% of Australians don’t apply enough sunscreen,” says Sinclair.
-He recommends applying sunscreen 20 minutes before heading outdoors, reapplying every 2 hours and using the recommended amount: 1 teaspoon [each] per limb, front of the body, back and head if you want to lower your risk of developing skin cancer.
+According to Cancer Council Australia, four out of five Australians don’t apply enough sunscreen.
+Craig recommends applying sunscreen 20 minutes before heading outdoors, reapplying every two hours and using the recommended amount: one teaspoon for every limb, front of the body, back and head if you want to lower your risk of developing skin cancer.

 Myth 3: Sunscreen will stop you absorbing vitamin D

 “In summer most of us get enough vitamin D through incidental sun exposure – excess sun exposure, even for those with vitamin D deficiency, is never recommended,” says Craig.
 Sensible sun protection shouldn’t put you at risk of vitamin D deficiency so think about protecting your skin.